Gerontissa Gavrielia: Legacy

 In 1996 a biography of her life entitled I Askitiki tis Agapis was published in Greek, in 1999 the book was translated into English, and in 2000 into Russian.
 It has since had 14 Greek editions, 2 English editions, and has been translated into Arabic, French and Serbian.

+Canonization

+Elder Gavrielia was canonized by the holy synod of the Ecumenical Patriarchate of Constantinople on 3 October 2023.

+The relics of Saint Gavrielia may also be venerated at the Greek Orthodox Church of Prophet Elias in Frankfurt, Germany.